argahsuknesib/EMSE_FrontEnd_Cours/2_toolchain/presentation/slides.md

 - Webpack takes the entrypoint `main.js`
 - It parses the import for `"assets/styles.css"`.
 - It applies the matching module rule `/\.css$/`
-- It applies the 2 loader in the chain, in reverse order (that's webpack convention)
+- It applies the 2 loaders in the chain, in reverse order (that's webpack convention)
-- `css-loader` : analyses the CSS file, and if `url()` instructions are present, it adds the pointed files into webpack  module dependency tree
+- `css-loader` : analyzes the CSS file, and if `url()` instructions are present, it adds the pointed files into webpack  module dependency tree
 - `style-loader` : generate JS code that will generate a `<style>` tag into the HTML document, and inject all the CSS of the file
 - The `styles` object imported in our `main.js` is just an empty object